Olaf Jeglitza: Early life

-Jeglitza was born in Berlin, Germany in 1965.
-After finishing school, he studied at the Lette Foundation, a technical college for photography in Berlin.
+Jeglitza was born in West Berlin in 1965.
+After finishing school, he studied at the Lette-Verein, a technical college for photography in Schöneberg.
 At age 18, he started working as an independent photographer.
 After two years, he was hired by an advertising agency as an assistant photographer and became their head of the photo department a year later.
-Since the age of 15, Jeglitza was involved in the upcoming hip hop movement in Germany.

 Music career

 1984–88

-In 1984, Jeglitza started working with the Berlin-based DJ Frank Hassas (a.k.a.
-Quickmix) and later started collaborating with the German producer/musician Micky Wolf.
-During that time, he met the rapper Aram Mouchegh (The-A) and they became a trio act called the Masterplan.
-In 1987, they released their first single, "We Wanna Be Stars", on the Select record label.
-The single became a commercial failure.
-Jeglitza later started to produce the monthly radio show called Freshline Radio and published a German hip hop magazine titled Fresh Beat Magazine.
+In the mid-1980s, Olaf Jeglitza was a key figure in the early Berlin hip-hop scene.
+In 1984, Jeglitza started working with the Berlin-based DJ and musician Frank “Quickmix” Hassas (Richie) and co-founded the collective Freshline, which was built on multiple pillars: a regularly published fanzine (Freshbeat Magazin), a cassette-based radio show (Freshline Radio Show), as well as event organization and live performances under the name of their group Masterplan.
+Masterplan consisted of Olaf Jeglitza (O.J.
+The Mighty Crash), Richie (DJ Quickmix), and the third member Aram Mouchegh (The A).
+The aim of Freshline was to establish an independent Berlin-based hip-hop culture inspired by American models.
+In this context, they also planned the creation of their own hip-hop label named Freshline.

+The activities of Freshline were thoroughly documented in a two-page article in the Berlin city magazine tip (Issue 2/1987), which states: “The two [O.J. and Richie] are true enthusiasts and built up the Freshline organization.”

+– tip Berlin, Issue 2/87 In the same spirit, Jeglitza and Richie also founded the Imperial Nation Germany, an alliance of hip-hop activists in Berlin modeled after the Zulu Nation from New York.

-In 1988, Jeglitza and Hassas together with producer Juergen Wind formed a new project called the Alliance.
+In 1988, Jeglitza and Hassas together with DJ Careem Da Dream (Karim Zouaui) formed a new project called the Alliance.
 The first single release, "Action!" was released on their own label Freshline Records.
 The label sold approximately 20,000 units with the help of their distribution partner 99 Records.
 This first 12" was followed by more releases, leading them to a first label deal with Rough Trade Records.
 While "Action!" and the second release "Come into My Life – Rap Version" (The Admirers) ended up being re-released by ZYX Records, the first album of the Alliance (It's Time…) and a couple of other products were released by Rough Trade.